-Any Auto coverage extends Liability insurance to hired and other non-owned vehicles, and vehicles you purchase during your policy term.
+Any Auto coverage extends Liability insurance to hired and other non-owned cars, and vehicles you purchase during your policy term.

 Any auto coverage exceptions and restrictions